JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 41: 26 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Went through a couple of the algorithn's I still think I need to learn how to break them down more to be easier to work with I also plan on finishing the JS on FCC and then doing the personal portfolio page with doing the personal portfolio page I plan on doing one that will just use HTML/CSS for the user stories for FCC And doing another one that will try to show off all of the skills I have learnt!
+(So far!)

+##Tweet Message:
+Day40: Thoughts: After a few days of not finding the time or being lazy I'm back!
+Just went through and done a couple of the Javascript projects from FCC, the ceaser one I found fine, I had to do that in C a while ago so already had the gist of it! :) #100daysofcode #FreeCodeCamp

 ### Day 40: 19 Feburary, 2019

 **Today's progress**: Time spent: 1hr